 What You Can Do

 If you or someone you love was involved in a pedestrian accident, contact Shook & Stone.
 Our firm has helped many pedestrians and their loved ones recover the compensation they deserve for things like medical expenses, pain & suffering, lost wages, and more.
-Call today for a free evaluation of your case.
+Call our Personal Injury Attorneys today for a free evaluation of your case.